-Courses Taught: Torts, Bioethics, Health Care Liability & Quality, Health Care Finance & Delivery, Genetics & the Law, Medical Technology Law, Public Health Law, End-of-Life Law, Comparative End-of-Life Law
+Courses Taught: Bioethics, Torts, Comparative End-of-Life Law, End-of-Life Law, Genetics & the Law, Health Care Finance & Delivery, Health Law Liability & Quality, Medical Technology Law, Public Health Law

 She received her J.D. from Harvard Law School and her undergraduate degree in English Literature from Union College, summa cum laude.
 She then spent two years in private practice in Washington, DC, specializing in pharmaceutical and medical device law.
 Her research interests include legal and ethical issues in end-of-life decision making; comparative end-of-life law; pediatric health issues; racial disparities in the delivery of health care, clinical research ethics, and the impact of politics in science and medicine.

-Barbara Reich was a past Visiting Scholar at Exeter University School of Law in the United Kingdom and Queen's University School of Law in Kingston, Ontario, Canada.
-She also recently completed an appointment for Spring 2017 as the Schulich Distinguished Visiting Scholar at Dalhousie University Schulich School of Law in Halifax, Nova Scotia.
+Barbara was a past Visiting Scholar at Exeter University School of Law in the United Kingdom and Queen's University School of Law in Kingston, Ontario, Canada.
+She also completed an appointment in Spring 2017 as the Schulich Distinguished Visiting Scholar at Dalhousie University Schulich School of Law in Halifax, Nova Scotia.

 Lars Noah and Barbara A. Noah, LAW, MEDICINE, AND MEDICAL TECHNOLOGY (Foundation Press, 2002).
 Digital Commons

 Barbara A. Reich, Comparative Perspectives on Medical Aid in Dying: The United States and Canada, in ROUTLEDGE HANDBOOK OF GLOBAL HEALTH RIGHTS (Routledge, forthcoming 2020).